CMLL Advising FAQs

 - Arabic, ASL, Chinese, Greek, Italian, Japanese, Latin, Portuguese, and Russian are generally offered on a fall/spring sequence only: 1301, 2301 (Fall) 1302, 2302 (Spring).

-- French, German, Latin, and Spanish are offered every fall and spring semester as well as at the sophomore level in the summer semesters.
+- French, German, Latin, and Spanish are offered every fall and spring semester; French and German offer 1507, 2301 and 2302 in the summer.

 What courses are required for a major?

-Most majors in the Department of CMLL require a minimum of 30 hours in the target language (French, German, Spanish) and include 2301, 2302, at least 9 hours of 3000 level and 12-15 hours at the 4000 level.
+Most majors in the Department of CMLL require a minimum of 33 hours in the target language (French, German, Spanish) including CMLL 2305 (Classics, German, French and Russian).
 Courses vary in content and topic and two writing intensive courses are required.
-The Classics major is advisor defined and students should check with the Classics advisor, Dr. Don Lavigne for more information on courses.
+The Classics major is advisor-defined and students should check with the Classics undergraduate advisor Dr. Hannah Friedman for more information on courses.

 Can I meet with a faculty member regarding my area of content?

 Faculty are available to meet with students; a listing can be found here.

 What courses do I need to fulfill a minor?

 A minor can be obtained in Arabic, ASL, Chinese, Classics, Comparative Literature, French, German, Greek, Italian, Japanese, Latin, LAIS, Linguistics, Portuguese, Russian, RLAS, and Spanish.
 Refer to the undergraduate catalog under CMLL for specific minor requirements.
 Students wishing to minor in Asian Studies must visit with Dr. Yuan Shu in the Department of English.
 Dr. Min-Joo Kim, also in the Department of English, is the minor advisor for Linguistics.

 Can I take a CLEP test for languages?